 Biography

-Salim Green’s painting practice puts in perspective concepts of visibility, concealment, and opacity.
-He looks to consider social perceptions of blackness, navigating built environments and strategies for that very navigation through different forms of abstraction.
-In his approach, Green often refers to the “Dark Forest Theory,” a speculative idea that interplanetary civilizations hide from each other out of self-preservation, and in order to prevent conflict over resources.
-Using this concept as a model for relational politics and black experience, Green’s work assumes the metaphorical position of hiding—from surveillance, the anxieties of others, domination, the state, overreaching publicity or visibility.
-In an attempt to find the right balance between texture, color, and composition, his latest series of paintings brings together small and large formats assembled in free forms.
-The works combine wool felt and found material rather than traditional canvas, and the physicality of the artist’s practice is revealed through his actions of scraping, pouring, and endless layering.
+Salim Green’s practice engages with concepts of concealment, visibility, and opacity across a range of media including painting, sculpture, video, performance, installation, sound, and writing.
+Through different mediums and modes of abstraction, Green considers strategies to navigate social constructs and our built environment.
+In his research and writing, Green often refers to the “Dark Forest Theory,” a speculative idea that interplanetary civilizations hide from each other out of self-preservation, and to prevent conflict over resources.
+Using this concept as a model for relational politics and Black experience, Green’s work assumes the metaphorical position of hiding - from surveillance, the anxieties of others, domination, the state, and the overreach of publicity and visibility.

 Salim Green (b.
 1996, Middletown, CT) earned a BA from Wesleyan University in 2020 and an MFA from the University of California Los Angeles in 2024.
-Green’s work has been exhibited in solo and group exhibitions at François Ghebaly, Los Angeles; Room 3557, Los Angeles; Ezra and Cecile Zilkha Gallery, Middletown; SculptureCenter, New York; Stony Island Arts Bank, Chicago; Fábrica, Mexico City.
-His work is included in the collections of the Getty Research Institute, The Underground Museum and the Tyler School of Art and Architecture, Temple University.
-He lives and works in Los Angeles.
+Green’s work has been exhibited in solo and group exhibitions at Société, Berlin; Josh Lilley, London; François Ghebaly, Los Angeles; Room 3557, Los Angeles; SculptureCenter, New York; Bellyman, Los Angeles; Stony Island Arts Bank, Chicago; Fábrica, Mexico City.
+His work is included in the collections of the Getty Research Institute, The Kinsey Collection and the Tyler School of Art and Architecture, Temple University.
+He lives and works between Los Angeles, CA and Middletown, CT, where he is currently the Sullivan Fellow in Art at Wesleyan University.

 Works